 Dr. Jonathan Frazier

-Director of Cross-Cultural Ministry
+Director of Intercultural Studies

 I am passionate about missionary training that meets culture head on.
 Whether the graduate enters into full‐time ministry or other vocations, their engagement with culture should be informed by sound missiology, empowered by the Holy Spirit, rooted in the Word of God, and marked by an authenticity and commitment that cannot be denied.